-5.10 Drug-Induced Hepatitis
+5.10 Drug-Induced Liver Injury

 Sorafenib-induced hepatitis is characterized by a hepatocellular pattern of liver damage with significant increases of transaminases which may result in hepatic failure and death.
 Increases in bilirubin and INR may also occur.
 The incidence of severe drug-induced liver injury, defined as elevated transaminase levels above 20 times the upper limit of normal or transaminase elevations with significant clinical sequelae (for example, elevated INR, ascites, fatal, or transplantation), was two of 3,357 patients (0.06%) in a global monotherapy database.
 Monitor liver function tests regularly.
-In case of significantly increased transaminases without alternative explanation, such as viral hepatitis or progressing underlying malignancy, discontinue NEXAVAR.
+In case of significantly increased transaminases without alternative explanation, such as viral hepatitis or progressing underlying malignancy, discontinue NEXAVAR [see Dosage and Administration (2.2)].

-5.11 Embryofetal Risk
+5.11 Embryo-Fetal Toxicity

-Based on its mechanism of action and findings in animals, NEXAVAR may cause fetal harm when administered to a pregnant woman.
+Based on its mechanism of action and findings in animals, NEXAVAR may cause fetal harm when administered to a pregnant woman [see Clinical Pharmacology (12.1)].
 Sorafenib caused embryo-fetal toxicities in animals at maternal exposures that were significantly lower than the human exposures at the recommended dose of 400 mg twice daily.
-Advise women of childbearing potential to avoid becoming pregnant while on NEXAVAR because of the potential hazard to the fetus [see Use in Specific Populations (8.1)].
+Advise pregnant women and females of reproductive potential of the potential risk to a fetus.
+Verify the pregnancy status of females of reproductive potential prior to initiation of NEXAVAR.
+Advise females of reproductive potential to use effective contraception during treatment and for 6 months following the last dose of NEXAVAR.
+Advise male patients with female partners of reproductive potential and pregnant partners to use effective contraception during treatment and for 3 months following the last dose of NEXAVAR [see Use in Specific Populations (8.1, 8.3)].